AiswaryaPM98/Portfolio/README.md

    | UAE AD | 0.97 | 4 |

 5. The TT Air Ambulance AD Saudi, UAE, Baharin and Qatar AD had a spike in the conversion trend line in the month of June and July 2023.
 We have to check whether there is any specific reason for such occurence or not.

+Through this project I got to learn about the marketing field which is entirely new for me.
+The terms impressions, click through rate and cost per click was new for me.
+Used charts and measures for analysis.
+Also created an ineractive dashboard and presented my findings to the team.

+Thank You.